Statements

 check Expression

-The statement check e describes the intention that every program trace that leads to this statement finds e to evaluate true.
+The statement check e declares the intention that every program trace leading to this statement find e to evaluate to true.
+It is an error if a program trace reaches the statement and e evaluates to false.

 Assume statements